 Not all space is equal.
 Many homeowners think that finishing their basement will instantly improve the value of their home.
 But be aware, above-grade space is still deemed more valuable than its lower-level counterpart.
 For example, take two homes: Home A with 2,500 square feet, all above-grade, and Home B with 2,000 square feet above, and 500 below-grade.
 All else being equal, Home A will always be valued higher than Home B, something potential renovators should know.

 Most popular features.
 When finishing your basement, it’s a good idea to figure out what elements you’d like to include in the design.
 Some popular ways to renovate include adding these features: an in-law suite, a home theater, a sports bar/man cave, a workout room/personal gym or a playroom for kids.

 REMEMBER, if you are considering buying a home, either new construction or resale, we can help you as your Buyers Agent.
 As your agents, we will protect and defend your interest and advise you throughout the entire process.
 The agents that sit in the model homes represent the builder/seller, they do not represent you.
 And, the builder pays the commission!
 There’s no cost to you!
 Give us a call to find out how we can work for you!

-If I can be of help to you in either buying or selling real estate in the Charlotte Metropolitan area, please contact me, Debbie Arriero.
+If I can be of help to you in either buying or selling real estate in the Lowcountry, specifically Bluffton, Hilton Head Island and Beaufort areas, please contact me, Debbie Arriero.
 In the meantime, please check out these resources: